 IV.D.1.
+Program Responsibilities

+IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
+(Core)

+IV.D.1.b)

-Program Responsibilities IV.D.1.a) The program must demonstrate evidence of scholarly activities consistent with its mission(s) and aims.
-(Core) IV.D.1.b) The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
-(Core) IV.D.1.c) The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
+The program, in partnership with its Sponsoring Institution, must allocate adequate resources to facilitate resident and faculty involvement in scholarly activities.
+(Core)

+IV.D.1.b).(1)

+This includes providing funds for each resident to attend at least one national professional meeting with the opportunity to present original scholarship.
+(Detail)

+The program must advance residents' knowledge and practice of the scholarly approach to evidence-based patient care.
 (Core)